-Cash hog bids are expected to remain under pressure, with bids ranging from steady to lower.
-Prices are lower on the National and unreported on the Iowa Minnesota morning reports.
-The cut out value is lower at midday.
+Cash hog bids are steady to lower at midday.
+Prices are lower on the National and higher on the Iowa Minnesota morning reports; the cutout value is higher at midday.

-The Canadian Dollar is trading lower against the US dollar this morning.
+The Canadian dollar is trading lower against the US dollar at midday.

-For Monday, September 26, the Western Hog Exchange OlyWest price is $1.240/kg dressed and the OlyWest plus price is $1.250/kg dressed.
-This is Pat Matthezing reporting from the Western Hog Exchange.
+For Thursday, October 27, the Western Hog Exchange OlyWest price is $1.118/kg dressed and the OlyWest plus price is $1.128/kg dressed.
+This is Kerrie Simpson reporting from the Western Hog Exchange.

 PLEASE REMEMBER, the In Transit Protection Program (ITPP) does not cover preventable losses.

 The WHE has had to retire their phone system due to old age.
 We now have a new system in place and the following changes have had to be made:

 RED DEER YARD will now have a single new number:

 These procedures are necessary to help prevent the spread of PEDv from the processing plant.

 The transporter is a key figure in breaking the contamination cycle.